LassoSoft/LassoGuide/lasso_guide_source/server/instance-administration.rst

 Delete All Found
-   This will delete all log entries that have been found based on the search term in hte "Messages" text field above.
+   This will delete all log entries that have been found based on the search term in the "Messages" text field above.

 Log Book Settings